samyam81/Shell-Scripting/README.md

 1. Run the script using `bash digital_watch.sh`.
 2. The current time will be continuously displayed in blue text.

+### Kick Start-Your-Day

+1. Run the script using `StartTheDay.sh`.
+2. This will kick start your day.
+3. Change the link if needed.

 ## Example

 ### Calculator